Energy Efficient Cooling and Air Conditioning Tips

 Smoke Pollution

 Keep all windows and doors closed when it’s smoky outside.
-This can cut the amount of smoky air by 30 percent.
-If possible, place wet towels around the door frames and cracks in order to slow the flow of smoke into your home or business.
+This will reduce the amount of smoke in the outside air by 30%.
+Place damp towels in the cracks around door frames and in the corners to reduce the flow of smoky air.

 Supercooling

-This method works because cooling isn’t only about making the air inside the home cool.
-It’s crucial to prevent heat from entering your home through doors, windows, and other leaky points.
-This is why homeowners should ensure that their homes are properly constructed and insulated, and also make sure to insulate any drafty or leaky areas.
-Also, they should make use of window shades to block out sun, especially in areas that are exposed to direct sunlight during the hottest parts of the day.
-Also, they should make sure that all doors and windows are tightly sealed to stop air from escaping during cooling cycles.
-They should also think about using smart thermostats to help them remember when to start and stop cooling.
-This will allow homeowners to keep their energy bills low without worrying about forgetting to turn off the system or on.
+This method is efficient because it doesn’t only mean making the air in the house cooler.
+It’s important to prevent heat from entering your home through doors, windows, and other leaky points.
+That’s why homeowners should double-check that their homes are properly sealed and cover any drafty or leaky areas.
+They should also use window coverings to block sun light, especially those that get bright direct sunlight in the hottest parts of the day.
+They should also make sure that all doors and windows are sealed tightly to stop air from escape during cooling cycles.
+Finally, they should consider using smart thermostats that can help them remember to start and stop cooling at the most optimal times of the day.
+This will allow homeowners to cut down on their energy consumption without worrying about forgetting to turn on or off the system.

 Explore More